GeekEast/aws-dynamodb-local/README.md

 Item 1 and Item 3 have the same `Partition Key`
 There is no limits on how many items can be stored in a table.

+#### Data Modeling

+- start with an ERD
+- define the access pattern
+- define the primary key and secondary indexes

+Forget about relational experience
+- normalization, duplicate data is allowed in dynamodb
+- joins, dynamodb doesn't support joins in database level
+- one entity type per table, dynamodb is schemaless.

+Principles:
+- **try to put everything in one table, even different thing**
+- **every query need a partition key**
+- **partition key should be as much unique as possible**
+- **no join for dynamodb since no-sql db is pre-joined db**

 ### Dynamoose Concepts
 - `schema`: table **data structure**